ziyihu/Tower-Defence/README.md

  Have implemented the stasis field does damage tech Have implemented the increase power produce from the generators

+ On Feb 14th.
+ Have implemented the Research acceleration
+ Have implemented the lasts posion to the shoting
+ Have implemented the extra slow effect on all enemies Have added 30 types of enemies in the game
+ Have implemented the description of the tech node(if put mouse on the tech node, it will show the description of the node) Have implemented the relation of the tower selection panel to the tech node(the tower is locked unless you click that tech node)

+ Need to be done:
+ add power provider techology(the tower will only able to attck when the other tower providing power to it) change the attack effect of the laser tower implement the armor implement the number related to the wave implement the number related to the life

 Undo parts:
 // Targeting facility: increases the damage of nearby towers
 // Research labs: generates research point over time